shurcooL/Go-Package-Store/README.md

 Usage: Go-Package-Store [flags]
        [newline separated packages] | Go-Package-Store -stdin [flags] -dep string
-    	Read the list of Go packages from the specified Gopkg.lock file.
+    	Determine the list of Go packages from the specified Gopkg.toml file.
   -git-subrepo string
     	Look for Go packages vendored using git-subrepo in the specified vendor directory.
   -godeps string